 However, one masterstroke that Tesla and Elon Musk often use is to acknowledge and address the issues via social media directly.

 Musk is famous for replying to tweets from both reviewers and Tesla owners offering improvement suggestions.
 This shows that they are listening, and are humble enough to take on feedback.
-It grows consumer loyalty, and furthers the trust of the brand.
+It grows consumer loyalty and furthers the trust of the brand.
 It also adds a bit of fun for Tesla owners who have a direct line to the company’s CEO with whom they can share ideas.

 Tesla’s market strategy is the polar opposite of other traditional automakers.
-As a rule, Tesla does not spend money on advertisements.
+As a rule, Tesla does not spend money on paid advertising.
 This is incredible considering the $11 Billion dollars other car companies collectively spend on marketing every year.
 This might seem like a counter-productive brand strategy, but it has not affected Tesla’s brand awareness at all.

 One key point of difference that helps Tesla separate itself is how they sell the vehicles.
 Tesla does not offer cars for sale via dealerships.
 Instead, they set up showrooms in shopping malls.
 At each location, there is a variety of vehicles available for test drives.
 The innovation of each car is on full display inside the showrooms.